Kiwi FM: Channel Z revival attempts

 An online petition and forum to bring back the Channel Z format, called Bring Back Channel Z, ran for about a year.
 The campaign was featured in Rip It Up, with a letter from petition co-founder Jonathon Kerkhofs.
 The magazine was largely skeptical of the potential success of the website giving it as much chance of success as "a Pop Idol winner has at a second album deal".
 In the same issue Bradbury, who was at the time editor of Rip it Up, cited the need for a station such as channel Z to support the New Zealand music industry.
 He claimed "Channel Z served an important role between the Student Radio Network and the commercial stations" and that with it gone "New Zealand music is going to find it a much harder place to get heard".
 The petition has attracted over 1400 signatures, far short of its goal of 10,000.

 On Monday 18 January 2010 a version of the Channel Z format was brought back on radio station The Rock.
 From 7PM to 10PM The Rock aired Channel Z Nights based on the modern rock format similar to that of Channel Z in the early 2000s.
 The show failed mostly due to the music being similar to the rest of the days music played on The Rock, and not adhering to Channel Z format.
 The show was canned a week before Christmas the same year.
 Both The Rock and Channel Z had come under the same ownership in 2001 when Channel Z owner Canwest purchased RadioWorks with all stations eventually falling under the same management umbrella.

-Modern day Channel X (New Zealand radio station) plays similar music to what was previously played on Channel Z, playing much of the alternative music originally played on the station.
+The modern day radio station Channel X plays similar music to what was previously played on Channel Z, playing much of the alternative music originally played on the station.